How do you curl your hair without heat? – Curl your hair naturally

 What if I told you there was a way to wear your hair in a super funky hairstyle through the day and undo it to reveal gorgeous curls at night?
 Sounds good, right?

 Begin on freshly washed hair.
-I recommend waiting until your hair is about 30-40% dry: this way the dampness will help give the curls structure but the hair’s a lot stronger and ready for some braiding.
+I recommend waiting until your hair is about 30-40% dry: this way the dampness will help give the structure of the curls but the hair’s a lot stronger and ready for some braiding.
 Spread a styling product through your hair and brush it through: this will help coat all strands evenly and will also rid your hair of any tangles.

 Carve out a middle part, separating your hair into two halves.